ignaciovi/Song-Genre-Prediction/README.md

 Since our dataset doesnt have any Live song, we assume that:

-- liveness won't have importance in our prediction
+- liveness won't bei mportant in the prediction

 The rest of the features are probably important for the prediction, but we will check that later in the Analysis section.

 # Creating new dataset